riptano/cloud-external-driver-docs/docs/connectCplusDriver.md

 Connecting to your database with the DataStax C++ driver
 ========================================================

-Use the unified DataStax C++ driver to connect to your Apollo database and begin building your own application.
+Use the unified DataStax C++ driver to connect to your Astra database and begin building your own application.

 Prerequisites
 -------------